 “You make it look so easy.
 How hard can it be?”
 If we only had a nickel for every time we heard that.
-It is easy but without proper training, it can be dangerous and difficult to master.
+Rowing a boat is easy but without proper training, it can be dangerous and difficult to master.

 One thing boat manufacturers usually don’t tell you when buying a boat, is how to row it!
 Over the years, we have rescued people from situations where had they known how to row in the first place, they wouldn’t have found themselves in that predicament.
 Usually it was the lack of understanding of water and how much power it has that lands them there.
 Here is what we cover in our class: